Lightweight Directory Access Protocol (LDAP)

 - DC means domain controller

-The user provisioning feature allows you to verify the identity of users that log into Zoomdata against the LDAP directory and automatically create new users in Zoomdata if the user's credentials have been validated against the LDAP directory.
+Use the User Provisioning section to enable user provisioning.
+User provisioning allows you to verify the identity of users that log into Zoomdata against the LDAP directory and automatically create new users in Zoomdata if the user's credentials have been validated against the LDAP directory.

-If disabled, you have to manually import the users in order to allow them to log into Zoomdata.
+If disabled, you must manually import the users in order to allow them to log into Zoomdata.
+See Manually Importing Users from the LDAP Directory.

 The Default Account list contains all the account names, that are available within your Zoomdata instance.
 If you want the users to be added to one of them, select the corresponding account.
 Otherwise, select the User Account Mapping option to configure the mappings with LDAP attributes for your users.